Madison Fencing Academy Covid-19 policies

 What about masks?

-Wearing a mask, at this point (April 2022) is optional.
+Wearing a mask while at the MFA is optional.
 We have masks for everyone as well as hand sanitizer for your frequent use.

 We clean our gear every night with all purpose cleaner and bleach-based wipes.